 b.
-Foreign Unit holders
+Foreign unit holders

-Corporate unit holder Individual unit holder Withholding tax Withholding tax at 20% as a general rule.
-Withholding tax at 15% on income, providing some conditions are met.
-Capital gains at 0%, providing some conditions are met.
-Withholding tax at 20% as a general rule.
-Withholding tax at 15% on income, providing some conditions are met Capital gains at 0%, providing some conditions are met.
-Questionable whether tax treaty relief available.
+Corporate shareholder Individual shareholder Withholding tax Withholding tax at 20% as a general rule Withholding tax at 15% on income, providing some conditions are met.
+Capital gains at 0%, providing some conditions are met Withholding tax at 20% as a general rule Withholding tax at 15% on income, providing some conditions are met Capital gains at 0%, providing some conditions are met Questionable whether tax treaty relief available